mobify/pikabu/README.md

         viewportSelector: '.m-pikabu-viewport',
         // Specify left and right sidebar widths independently
         widths: {
-            left: '70%',
+            left: '70%', // slide-in from left
-            right: '70%'
+            right: '70%' // slide-in from right
         }
     });

+Next create the following markup...

 ## Basic HTML

 Pikabu assumes a containing viewport, one or two sidebars and a main content container.
-By default these are prefixed with 'm-pikabu-', but you can easily set your own classes.
+By default these are prefixed with 'm-pikabu-', but you can easily set your own classes (see options below).

     <!-- the viewport -->
     <div class="m-pikabu-viewport">